awsdocs/aws-doc-sdk-examples/javav2/example_code/ec2/Readme.md

 - **groupName** – A group name to use.
 For example, **TestSecGroup**.
 - **groupDesc** – A description of the group.
 For example, **Test Group**.
 - **vpcId** – A VPC ID.
 You can obtain this value from the AWS Management Console.

+- **keyNameSc** - A key pair to use in the scenatio test.
+- **fileNameSc** - A file name where the key information is written to and used in the scenatio test.
+- **groupNameSc** - A group name that is used in the scenatio test.
+- **groupDescSc** - A group name description that is used in the scenatio test.
+- **vpcIdSc** – A VPC ID that is used in the scenatio test.

 ### Command line
 To run the JUnit tests from the command line, you can use the following command.